cdapio/cdap/cdap-docs/developer-guide/source/_examples/countrandom.rst

 .. :Author: Cask Data, Inc.
    :Description: Cask Data Application Platform CountRandom Application
    :copyright: Copyright © 2014 Cask Data, Inc.

 .. _count-random:

 Count Random
 ------------

-A Cask Data Application Platform (CDAP) Example demonstrating Flows.
+A Cask Data Application Platform (CDAP) Example demonstrating the @Tick feature of Flows.

 Overview
 ........

-This application does not have a Stream, instead it has a Generator Flowlet ``source``
+This application does not have a Stream, instead it uses a Tick annotation in the ``source`` flowlet to generate data.
-  - The ``source`` flowlet has a ``@Tick`` annotation which specifies how frequent this flowlet will be called.
+  - The ``generate`` method of the  ``source`` flowlet has a ``@Tick`` annotation which specifies how frequent the method will be called.
   - The ``source`` flowlet generates a random integer in the range {1..10000} and emits it to the next flowlet ``splitter``
   - The ``splitter`` flowlet splits the number into digits, and emits these digits to the next stage
   - The ``counter`` increments the count of the received number in the KeyValueTable.